peteroupc/html3dutil/doc/BSplineCurve.md

 method if it implements it; otherwise, does a numerical differentiation using the acceleration vector.

 The <b>jerk</b> of a curve is a vector which is the third-order derivative of the curve's position at the given coordinate.
-The vector returned by this method <i>should not</i> be "normalized" to a <a href="tutorial-glmath.md">unit vector</a>.
+The vector returned by this method <i>should not</i> be "normalized" to a glmath.

 #### Parameters